Habit Tracker Journal: How to Build a Habit System in Your Planner

 Stop tracking more than five habits at once.
 Research published in the European Journal of Social Psychology indicates that habit formation requires consistent repetition in the same context.
 Spreading that repetition across too many behaviours divides the neural resources required for any single behaviour to reach automaticity.

 And stop using digital trackers as a replacement for a physical planning ritual.
-Apps have their place, but the tactile act of marking a page engages proprioceptive feedback that screen tapping does not.
+Apps have their place, but the tactile act of marking a page engages your sense of touch and hand movement in a way that tapping a screen does not — what researchers call proprioceptive feedback, meaning the physical sensation of your own hand moving and pressing the pen to paper.
 Your hands remember the ritual.
 That embodied memory is part of what makes the habit stick.

 Related Reading